How to Do a Split Stay at Disney World Hotels

 With that said, consider “rethinking” your vacation time frame if at all possible.
 Resorts tend to be more expensive over the weekends, so it can be savvy to do a Value Resort Friday through Sunday to pay the (comparatively) lower rates for those as opposed to a Moderate or Deluxe Resort.

 Equally as significant, crowds on Saturday and Sunday are lower than Monday through Thursday.
 Accordingly, you can do ‘commando style’ park touring over the weekend, then take things slower Monday through Wednesday, enjoying the nicer resort more before doing Extended Evening Hours to end the night!
-(See the ‘Wonky Weekends’ section in our updated Best & Worst Days to Visit Every Park at Walt Disney World in 2023.)
+(See the ‘Wonky Weekends’ section in our updated Best & Worst Days to Visit Every Park at Walt Disney World.)

 The resort transfer itself is pretty easy.
 On the morning you check out of your first resort, take your luggage down to Bell Services and indicate that you’re transferring resorts.
 They’ll ask where you’re going, at which point you’ll want to specify the full name of the resort to which you’re going.